 - Praia da Adraga

 Officially a nude beach since 2015, this has long been a destination for those who prefer to go au naturel.
-It’s the last beach of the 15km-long coast of Caparica, to the south of Lisbon, by a fishing community.
+It’s the last beach of the 15km-long coast of Caparica, to the south of Lisbon, by the fishing community of Fonte da Telha.
 Like others on this coast, it’s a beautiful beach with white sand and lush vegetation behind it.
-The almost-exclusively nude section is found at the southern end (called Praia da Adiça).
 You can also walk north to another nude beach, Praia da Bela Vista (see below).

-For more details, see the Fonte da Telha guide.
+For more details, see the Praia da Adiça guide.

 As it can only be reached by car, you’ll mostly find locals at this beach, which was Portugal’s first nude beach.
 It has a popular restaurant facing the sea, so it’s mostly nude at the southern end.
 It maintains a rather wild atmosphere and is perfect for sunbathing, but not so great for swimming, as the waves can be strong.